uwwave/uwwave/README.md

 ## UW Wave

-The ultimate companion app to WaterlooWorks.
+The ultimate companion app for WaterlooWorks.

 ### Monorepo